-- Passes in the two compulsory Certificate papers (Personal Taxation and Business Taxation & Accounting Principles)
+- Passes in the two compulsory Certificate papers (Personal Taxation and Business Taxation)

-- Passes in the three compulsory Computer Based Examinations (CBEs) (Law and Professional Responsiblities & Ethics) (Principles of Accounting)
+- Passes in the three compulsory Computer Based Examinations (Law, Professional Responsiblities & Ethics and Principles of Accounting)

-- Pass in any one of the other four Certificate papers (Business Compliance or Corporate Taxation or Inheritance Tax, Trusts & Estates or VAT)
+- A Pass in any one of the other four Certificate papers (Business Compliance, Corporate Taxation, Inheritance Tax, Trusts & Estates or VAT)

-Members are entitled to use the letters ATT after their name and the descriptive title 'Taxation Technician'.
+On achievement of the ATT Qualification and with two years' practical tax experience, students can apply for ATT membership.
+Members are entitled to use the designatory letters 'ATT' after their name and the descriptive title 'Taxation Technician'.

 The careers section will give you an idea of where the qualification can take you.